Five Key OSHA Standards for Work Platforms

 Here is a list of five current OSHA standards for work platforms that you may not be aware of

 OSHA 1910.29(b)(1): The top edge height of top rails, or equivalent guardrail system members, are 42 inches (107 cm), plus or minus 3 inches (8 cm), above the walking-working surface.
 The top edge height may exceed 45 inches (114 cm)

 Don't forget: when you're performing manufacturing or maintenance tasks, there is a good chance you will be setting tools, parts, and hardware on the floor beside you.
 In order to prevent a wrench from falling off the platform and smacking a coworker on the head, 3-1/2" tall toeboards are required on all open sides of the platform (excluding openings).
 Guardrail systems should also be capable of withstanding 200 pounds of force applied in a downward or outward direction.

 If you need to access something at a great height but have limited space, consider requesting a stand with extended caster beams that can slide underneath your equipment and maintain this 4:1 ratio.
 These outriggers will provide enough of a base to keep your platform stable.
-Some companies even offer inboard outriggers which can lift up and over obstacles on your equpiment, such as helicopter skids.
+Some companies even offer inboard outriggers which can lift up and over obstacles on your equipment, such as helicopter skids.

 OSHA 1910.23(e)(1): Mobile ladder stands and platforms have a step width of at least 16 inches (41 cm).
 Steps are uniformly spaced and arranged, with a rise of not more than 10 inches (25 cm) and a depth of not less than 7 inches (18 cm).

-OSHA 1910.29(b): When guardrail systems are used around holes that serve as points of access (such as ladder ways), the guardrail system opening (1) has a self-closing gate that slides or swings away from the hole, and is equipped with a top rail and mid-rail or equivalent intermediate member, or (2) is offset to prevent an employee from walking or falling into the hole.Self-closing safety gates are critical for OSHA compliance; you have to ensure that your technicians cannot back through a hole in the guardrail or push the safety gate open without intending to.
+OSHA 1910.29(b)(13): When guardrail systems are used around holes that serve as points of access (such as ladder ways), the guardrail system opening (b)(13)(i) has a self-closing gate that slides or swings away from the hole, and is equipped with a top rail and mid-rail or equivalent intermediate member, or (b)(13)(ii) is offset to prevent an employee from walking or falling into the hole.Self-closing safety gates are critical for OSHA compliance; you have to ensure that your technicians cannot back through a hole in the guardrail or push the safety gate open without intending to.
 This is most commonly encountered at the top of ladders.
 Safety gates are often spring loaded and open inward then close behind you when you enter the platform.
 For extra safety precaution, consider using an interlock mechanism to ensure the safety gate cannot be opened when it's unsafe.

-5. The platform must be tested to 4x its rated capacity.
+5. The platform must be capable of supporting at least four times its rated capacity.

 The number of safety standards that apply to work stands can be overwhelming.
 If you're unsure whether your platform is in compliance, ask the experts.
-It's not worth risking injuries, fines, and decreased employee moral, and often one little fix can bring you into full compliance.
+It's not worth risking injuries, fines, and decreased employee morale, and often one little fix can bring you into full compliance.

 Are you interested in seeing what your OSHA-compliant work platform by Spika could look like?
 Click on the button below.